Electric Power Engineering

 For information about admission requirements, application forms, application deadline, possibilities for scholarships see: International Master's Programmes.

-BSc/BEng degree in Electrical Engineering or Electric Power Engineering with average grade of 1st class division or 2nd class upper division.
-Candidates with a BSc/BEng in Electronics, Automation, Cybernetics or Physics may also be considered.
+BSc/BEng degree in Electric Power Engineering or Electrical Engineering with specialization in power engineering and with average grade of 1st class division or 2nd class upper division.

 Applicants to the international MSc programmes must pass either